Questions by Defendants:

 Q: As a witness, do I have to talk in front of the Defendant in court?

-A: The Defendant has a constitutional right to be present in court and to hear what all the witnesses say.
+A: Yes, the Defendant has a constitutional right to be present in court and to hear what all the witnesses say.

 Q: Who will be with me in court?